The size of a wall tent you need depends on several basic factors.

 Wood Stove Requires 36 – 40 square feet

 Most people buy wall tents with the intention of camping during the Winter.
 Part of the appeal of the wall is the ability to heat it with a wood or pellet stove.
 Obviously, if there is a hot stove in the tent, there will be less room for cots.

 Wood stoves come in several sizes.
 Small stoves are sufficient to heat small tents and larger stove are needed to keep larger tents warm.
 It is recommended that some of the largest (16×20) tents may need two stoves.
 Our stove is a mid sized stove, 14 inches wide and 24 inches long.
-Based on where the smoke stack is placed in the front corner of the tent, and buffering the stove by 3 feet into the tent space, I assume the small and mid-sized stove take up 36 square feet and that larger stoves take up 38 square feet.
+Based on where the smoke stack is placed in the front corner of the tent, and buffering the stove by 3 feet out into the tent space, the mid-sized stove takes up 36 square feet and that larger stoves take up about 38 square feet.
 You can obviously move around and stand closer to the stove when necessary, but you should never leave cots, tables or anything else that may catch fire within three feet of a hot stove.